-An operator must be on the disabled vehicle to operate the steering and brakes when it is towed.
+An operator must be on the disabled vehicle to operate the steering and brakes when it is towed

 - Fasten the winch wire rope to the tow bar of the other vehicle.
 The wire rope must be in a direction that is approximately parallel to the direction of travel of the vehicle.
-Apply the brakes on the tractor or skidder.
+Apply the brakes on the dozer or skidder.
 Use the throttle to set the engine speed at a power level to operate the winch.
 (Operator experience is required, because the winch can use most of the engine power in some vehicles.) - 2.
-Put the control lever in the LINE-IN position to tighten the winch wire rope.
+Use the LINE-IN control lever to tighten the winch wire rope.
 When the winch wire rope is tight, use the power from the engine to the winch to pull the vehicle from the bad area.
 If the disabled vehicle moves under its own power, keep the towing wire rope tight so that the wire rope does not pass under the drive wheels or tracks of the vehicle being towed.

-Figure 19 - Moving a Disabled Vehicle (Step B)
+Figure 25 Moving a Disabled Vehicle (Step B)